 - Insurance companies can no longer impose lifetime dollar limits on essential health benefits;

-- Insurance companies will no longer be able to deny coverage to anyone because of a pre-existing condition;
+- Insurance companies are no longer able to deny coverage to anyone because of a pre-existing condition;

-- Insurance companies will no longer be able to drop your coverage when you get sick or because of a mistake made when applying for health insurance.
+- Insurance companies are no longer able to drop your coverage when you get sick or because of a mistake made when applying for health insurance;

-- The Health Insurance Marketplace will allow consumers to choose a private health insurance plan that fits their personal health needs.
-Each state is responsible for having their Marketplace ready to pay benefits by 2014.
+- The Health Insurance Marketplace allows consumers to choose a private health insurance plan that fits their personal health needs;

-- Insurance companies will be required to spend at least 80 percent of your premium dollars on medical care and quality improvements rather than advertising and bonuses for executives.
-Millions of Americans have already received rebates because of this requirement.
+- Insurance companies are required to spend at least 80 percent of your premium dollars on medical care and quality improvements, rather than advertising and bonuses for executives, and millions of Americans have already received rebates because of this requirement;

-- Insurance companies will be required to publicly notify you when raising premiums and justify the reasons for doing so.
+- Insurance companies are required to publicly notify you when raising premiums and justify the reasons for doing so;

 The Individual Mandate and the Marketplace